BrokenSource/DepthFlow/website/docs/commands.md

 2. [**Super Sampling Anti Aliasing**](https://en.wikipedia.org/wiki/Supersampling): Renders at a higher internal resolution and then downscaling to the output target mitigates edge artifacts and smooths them.
 The default is 1.2, good quality with 2, best with 4, don't go above it.
 Uses `N^2` times more GPU power.

-3. **Quality parameter**: The `depthflow main --quality 50` parameter defines how accurate calculating the projection's intersections are.
-A value of 0 is sufficient for subtle movements, and will create 'layers' artifacts at higher offsets.
-The default is 50, which is quite overkill for most cases, given how much optimized the code is.
+3. **Quality parameter**: The `depthflow main --quality 50` parameter defines how accurate the projection's intersections are.
+A value of 0 is sufficient for subtle movements, and will create _"layers"_ artifacts at higher offsets.
+The default is 50, which is actually overkill for most cases.

 4. **Depth map**: Defines the accuracy of the parallax effect.
 The default estimator is a state of the art balance of speed, portability, quality, and should be enough.

 5. **Video codec**: The encoder compresses the video from unimaginably impractical sizes of raw data to something manageable.
-Briefly, CPU encoders yields the best compression, file sizes, and quality, but are slow(er) than GPU encoders, which are _"worse"_ in every other situation.
-There's no better quality than the realtime window itself.
+Briefly, CPU encoders yields the best compression, file sizes, and quality, but are slower than GPU encoders, which are _"worse"_ in every other aspect.
+Max quality is seen only on the realtime window, as it is the raw data itself.

 !!! example ""